barebox/barebox/Documentation/boards/imx/Phytec-phyCORE-i.MX31.rst

 **NOTE:** replace ''armv5compiler'' with your ARM v5 cross compiler, e.g.: ''arm-1136jfs-linux-gnueabi-''

-The resulting binary image to be flashed will be barebox.bin, whereas the file named just barebox is an ELF executable for ARM.
+The resulting binary image to be flashed will be ``barebox.bin``, whereas the file named just ``barebox`` is an ELF executable for ARM.